severalnines/docs/user-guide/mysql/manage.rst

 Manage the configuration files of your database, HAProxy and Garbd nodes.
 For MySQL database, changes can be persisted to database variables across one node or a group of nodes at once, dynamic variables are changed directly without a restart.

 ..
-Attention:: ClusterControl does not store configuration changes history so there is no versioning at the moment.
+Note:: ClusterControl does not store configuration changes history so there is no versioning at the moment.
 Only one version is exist at one time.
 It always import the latest configuration files every 30 minutes and overwrite it in cmon DB.
 This limitation will be improved in the upcoming release where ClusterControl shall support configuration versioning with dynamic import interval.

 * **Save**
 	- Save the changes that you have made and push them to the corresponding node.